Supplement your plant-based diet with the Lucky Iron Fish for improved iron levels.

 But How Much Iron Is

-In addition to regularly using the Lucky Iron Fish, you can incorporate the following iron-rich foods to help improve your levels:
+In addition to regularly using the Lucky Iron Fish, you can also incorporate the following iron-rich foods to help improve your levels:

 - Dark leafy greens (kale, spinach, etc.)